 - (1) Messrs.
-Carnecchia, Davison, Diamond, Gray and Ritter were participants in the 2020 Cash Incentive Plan and were eligible to receive cash bonuses based upon the achievement of certain corporate performance goals as described in the "Compensation Discussion and Analysis" section of this Proxy Statement. - (2) This column sets forth the number of shares of common stock underlying the RSUs and PSUs that were granted to the Named Executive Officers.
+Carnecchia, Diamond, Gray and Ritter were participants in the 2021 Cash Incentive Plan and were eligible to receive cash bonuses based upon the achievement of certain corporate performance goals as described in the "Compensation Discussion and Analysis" section of this Proxy Statement. - (2) This column sets forth the number of shares of common stock underlying the RSUs and PSUs that were granted to the Named Executive Officers.
 If the Named Executive Officers do not satisfy the performance-based vesting conditions with respect to such PSU awards, such awards will not vest, and the Named Executive Officers will not receive any shares of Common Stock with respect to such awards.
 Once the performance-based vesting condition is achieved and the time-based vesting periods are complete, the full amount of the RSUs and PSUs will become vested and payable to the Named Executive Officers.
 See section titled "Equity-Based Incentives" and footnote (3) below for further information. - (3) RSUs and PSUs were granted to Messrs.
-Carnecchia, Davison, Diamond, Gray and Ritter on March 20, 2020.
-Mr. Carnecchia received PSUs in the amount of 82,509, valued at \$376,307 which vest in equal annual installments over a period of three years from the date of grant should certain performance metrics be achieved during the applicable Performance Period.
-The PSUs are also subject to an additional one-year vesting period.
-Messrs.
-Davison, Diamond, Gray and Ritter received grants with 50% of the grant value designated as RSUs and 50% of the grant value designated as PSUs.
-The RSUs will vest 37.5% of the shares on the one-year anniversary of the date of grant, 12.5% of the shares on the two-year anniversary of the date of grant and 25% of the shares on the three-year and four-year anniversaries of the date of grant, respectively.
-The PSUs will yest in equal annual installments over a period of three years from the date of grant should certain performance metrics be achieved during the applicable Performance Period.
-The performance metrics with respect to the vesting of Messrs.
-Carnecchia's, Davison's, Diamond's, Gray's and Ritter's PSUs are tied to the percentage increase in the value of our common stock as compared to the percentage increase in the value of the Russell 2000 Index during the applicable Performance Period.
+Carnecchia, Diamond, Gray and Ritter on November 27, 2020.
+50% of the grant value was designated as RSUs and 50% of the grant value designated as PSUs.
+The RSUs will vest 25% of the shares over four years on each one-year anniversary of the date of grant.
+The PSUs will vest in equal annual installments over a period of three years from the date of grant should certain performance metrics be achieved during the applicable Performance Period.
+The performance metrics with respect to the vesting of the PSUs are tied to the percentage increase in the value of our common stock as compared to the percentage increase in the value of the Russell 2000 Index during the applicable Performance Period.
 In order to make a determination as to whether the annual performance criteria is met, the Company reviews a hypothetical investment in both our common stock and the Russell 2000 Index with a purchase price equal to the average closing price of each for the 20-trading days immediately preceding the start of the applicable Performance Period.
 At the end of the applicable Performance Period, the value of the hypothetical investments is determined by assuming the sale of each based on the average closing price of each from the immediately preceding 20-trading days.
 The percentage change is determined by comparing the increase in value to the starting investment.
-To the extent that our common stock performance is less than equal to, but at least 85% of, the performance of the Russell 2000 Index, a pro-rata portion of the shares will be vested.
-Additionally, a portion of the PSUs may vest during a later Performance Period if the cumulative percentage increase in value of our common stock measured over the current and all previous Performance Periods exceeds the cumulative percentage increase in value of the Russell 2000 Index. - (4) The amounts disclosed in the "Grant Date Fair Value of Stock and Option Awards" column are equal to the aggregate grant date fair value of each RSU, PSU and stock option award computed in accordance with ASC Topic 718.
-A discussion of the assumptions used in calculating the grant date fair value is set forth in Note 7 to our financial statements included in our Form 10-K filed with the SEC on December 7, 2020.
+To the extent that our common stock performance is less than equal to, but at least 85% of, the performance of the Russell 2000 Index, a prorata portion of additional shares will vest.
+Additionally, a portion of the PSUs may vest during a later Performance Period if the cumulative percentage increase in value of our common stock measured over the current and all previous Performance Periods exceeds the cumulative percentage increase in value of the Russell 2000 Index. - (4) The amounts disclosed in the "Grant Date Fair Value of Stock and Option Awards" column are equal to the aggregate grant date fair value of each RSU and PSU award computed in accordance with ASC Topic 718.
+A discussion of the assumptions used in calculating the grant date fair value is set forth in Note 6 to our financial statements included in our Form 10-K filed with the SEC on December 13, 2021.